jaidevk04/portfolio-gpt/README.md

 - **AI-Generated Insights**: Utilizes advanced language models to summarize recent news and provide contextual insights for each stock in your portfolio.

-- **Interactive Query Handling**: Ask natural language questions about your portfolio, and receive detailed, AI-generated responses.
+- **Conversational Portfolio Assistant**: A powerful chatbot interface allows you to ask natural language questions like "Why is my portfolio down today?" or "What’s new with DRREDDY?"

 - **Top Gainers and Losers**: Automatically identifies and highlights the top-performing and worst-performing stocks in your portfolio.